Home Compare PGR vs TOST

 The Progressive vs Toast: Which Stock Looks Stronger in 2026?

-The Progressive holds the cleaner structural position, with the lead spread across profitability and valuation.
-Toast still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The Progressive holds the cleaner structural position, with the lead spread across stability and growth.
+Toast still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity